caarlos0/homekit-amt8000/README.md

 # default: [Zone 1, Zone 2, ...]
 ZONE_NAMES="Kitchen door,Living Room Window"

-# Partition to arm when set stay mode.
+# Partitions to arm when set stay mode.
 # default: 1
-STAY="1"
+STAY="1,2"

-# Partition to arm when set to night mode.
+# Partitions to arm when set to night mode.
 # default: 2
-NIGHT="2"
+NIGHT="2,3"

-# Partition to arm when set to away mode.
+# Partitions to arm when set to away mode.
 # default: 0 (all partitions)
 AWAY="0"
 ```